There are countless reasons a person might decide to leave their job.

 Reviewing your goals.
 This is a time of change, and as such, it’s the perfect time to reassess exactly how you feel.
-This well help you can choose a path that will lead you to a happier and more fulfilling career.
+This will help you choose a path that will lead you to a happier and more fulfilling career.

 Updating your CV.
-You may have new professional goals, and it will be important to update your CV to reflect both these and the experience you’ve gained at your most recent role.
+You may have new professional goals, and it will be important to update your CV to reflect both these and the experience you’ve gained in your most recent role.

 Reviewing and cleaning up your social media profiles.
 Going through your social media profiles and cleaning up permissions/content is a great idea every once in a while.
 Doing so will ensure recruiters don’t have access to any potentially embarrassing or damaging content.